mefengl/awesome-prompts/README.md

 ```
 <texts>

-Make the previous text more friendly and casual.
-Note: Make as few changes to the original text as possible.
+Make the previous text sound more natural and easy-going.
+Just a heads up, try to keep changes to a minimum.
 ```

 ## Draw